evanmunro/peptide-checker/README.md

 #### Web application Alternative

-For users without C++ or the desire to deal with the command line, the logic from this program has been implemented in a web interface using R Shiny.
-The web application is at https://evanmunro.shinyapps.io/peptide-checker-app/.
-The code for the web application is at https://github.com/evanmunro/peptide-checker-app.
+For users without C++ or the desire to deal with the command line, the logic from this program has been implemented in a [web application](https://evanmunro.shinyapps.io/peptide-checker-app/) using R Shiny.
+Source code for the web application is [here](https://github.com/evanmunro/peptide-checker-app).